Men's rights movement in India: 2010–2013

-In September 2012, Ministry of Women and Child Development Krishna Tirath proposed a bill that would make it mandatory for husbands to pay a salary to their wives.
+In September 2012, the then Minister of State (Independent Charge) for Women and Child Development, Krishna Tirath proposed a bill that would make it mandatory for husbands to pay a salary to their wives.
 This move was criticised by men's rights groups and they sought Prime Minister Manmohan Singh's intervention in the matter.

 In late 2012, Satyamev Jayate, an Indian TV show hosted by actor Aamir Khan, was criticized by men's rights activists.
 According to Anil Kumar, co-founder of SIFF, Khan had portrayed men negatively on the show and had projected only one side of the domestic violence issue.
 In December 2012, about 15,000 men pledged to boycott Khan's film Talaash.
 Phanisai Bhardwaj, a Lok Satta Party candidate in Karnataka assembly polls, was found out to be a member of Centre for Men's Rights, against the Section 498a of IPC and reservations in jobs or education, after he made a post on Facebook in April 2013.
 He faced a protest campaign against him on the blogosphere, which called the Lok Satta Party 'anti-women' and 'casteist.'
 Jayprakash Narayan, founder of Lok Satta Party, called Bhardwaj's position on women "unacceptable, and he was subsequently asked to withdraw his nomination.
 In August that same year, Hridaya, a Kolkata-based NGO raised concerns about the proposed Marriage Laws (Amendment Bill), 2010 which has been approved by the cabinet and cleared by Group of Ministers (GoM) headed by defence minister A. K. Antony.
 According to Amartya Talukdar, the bill, which introduces the concept of no-fault divorce and marital property is not fair for men.
 It will put the institution of marriage in jeopardy.

 On 21 December 2013, members of National Coalition for Men held a demonstration outside the offices of West Bengal Human Rights Commission (WBHRC) in Kolkata, stating that former Supreme Court judge Asok Kumar Ganguly, and then chairman of WBHRC, was innocent until proven guilty.
 Ganguly had been accused of sexual harassment by a law intern.
 Amit Gupta, General Secretary of National Coalition for Men, said that even if the legal system of India and the UN Charter on Human Rights states that an accused is to be treated as innocent until proven guilty, Ganguly was being held as guilty and subjected to a media trial.